lolnein/lolnein.com/portfolio/index.markdown

 ---
 layout: post
-title: Things I Make
+title: Portfolio
 ---

 I don't only draw [comics](http://lolnein.com).
 I also like to try new things to find more ways to create funny and interesting content.
-You can see the results below.
-Have fun!
+You can see the results below!

-## youdontsurf Things
+## Stock Video Stories

-This 'youdontsurf' thing is basically taking stock material and adding some text.
-I've made a few GIFs so far:
+I take stock videos and add some text.
+They even have their own [Facebook page](https://www.facebook.com/StockVideoStories/)!

 <blockquote class="imgur-embed-pub" lang="en" data-id="a/dE7oy"><a href="//imgur.com/a/dE7oy">View post on imgur.com</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>

-## Horror Doodle Things
+## Real Life Doodles

-I recently started to draw silly faces on scary things.
-There's more to come!
+I take a GIF or a video and add little animations.

 <blockquote class="imgur-embed-pub" lang="en" data-id="a/zlKRO"><a href="//imgur.com/a/zlKRO">View post on imgur.com</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>

-## Animated Things
+## Animations

 Some of my comics already have moving characters.
 But my LOLNEIN-nimations move even more!
 With sound!
 Amazing!